ryanboustany/MaxPool-numerical/readme.md

-# Numerical Reliability of Nonsmooth Autodiff : a MaxPool case study
+# Numerical reliability of nonsmooth autodiff : a MaxPool case study

 Explore the numerical reliability in nonsmooth automatic differentiation through MaxPooling operations in this repository.